Bay, Laguna: History

 In 1571, Fr.
-Martin de Rada, the superior of the Augustinian religious order who came with the Legaspi expedition in 1565, started to build a bamboo and nipa church under the patronage of Saint Augustine along the lakeshore of Bay (i.e. Aplaya, now San Antonio).
+Martín de Rada, superior of the Augustinians who came with the Legazpi expedition in 1565, started to build a bamboo and nipa church under the patronage of Saint Augustine of Hippo, along the lakeshore of Bay in Aplaya (now San Antonio).
 He became the first parish priest of Bay.
 On April 30, 1578, Fr.
-Joaquin de Zuniega stated in the Historical view of the Philippine Island that Bay was organized both as a town and a parish with Fray Juan Gallegos as the parish priest.
-On the same day, the village of Sampaloc (now San Pablo) was made a visita of the lake side village where it was believed that the tribunal of Ecclesiastical visitors of Bay was held.
-Fray Gaspar de San Agustin further wrote that in 1586, the Augustinian Fathers organized the visita into a convent with a priest.
+Joaquín de Zúñiga stated in the Historical View of the Philippine Islands that Bay was organized both as a town and a parish with Fr.
+Juan Gallegos as the parish priest.
+On the same day, the village of Sampaloc was made a visita of the lakeside village where it was believed that the tribunal of ecclesiastical visitors of Bay was held.
+San Agustín further wrote that in 1586, the Augustinians organized the visita into a convento with a priest.
 The provincial Fr.
-Diego Alvarez to handle the administration of the Christian natives.
-Thus, Sampaloc which came to be known as San Pablo de los Montes, ceased to be part of the Bay parish.
+Diego Álvarez handled the administration of Christianized natives, making Sampaloc into San Pablo de los Montes and separate from Bay parish.

-The powerful Gat Pangil was Datu of this already thriving community in 1571 when 18-year-old Spanish Capitan Juan de Salcedo landed with Augustinian missionaries Alfonso de Alvarado and Diego Espinar came to claim the territories for Spain.
-It was salcedo who took the name of the town and named the lake after it – Laguna de Bay (the Lake of [the town of] Bay).
-Eventually, the Spanish came to call the whole province "La Provincia de la Laguna de Bay."
+The powerful Gat Pangil was datu of this already thriving community in 1571 when Salcedo arrived with Alvarado and Espinar.
+It was Salcedo who took the name of the town and named the lake after it as Laguna de Bay ("Lake of [the town of] Bay").
+Eventually, the Spanish called the whole province "La Provincia de la Laguna de Bay."

-In 1581, San Antonio de Bay became the capital of the Province of Laguna de Bay and remained so until 1688 when the capital was moved to Pagsanjan.
+In 1581, San Antonio de Bay became the capital of the Province of Laguna de Bay, and remained so until 1688, when the capital was moved to Pagsanjan.

 Geography

 Bay is situated 20 km from Santa Cruz and 67 km southeast of Manila.
-It is also located at the east of Los Baños, west of Calauan, northeast of Santo Tomas and northwest of Alaminos.
+It is also located east of Los Baños, west of Calauan, northeast of Santo Tomas and northwest of Alaminos.